Rajah Quilt: History

 Research shows that the quilt was not unique as other references are made to the convict women's needlework.
 One of the references is to the women leaving their work behind.
 However, this is the only documented quilt made by convicts that still survives.

-In Fiction
+In fiction

-The book "Dangerous Women" by Hope Adams (published by Michael Joseph in 2021) imagines the voyage of the Rajah and the making of the quilt.
+The book Dangerous Women by Hope Adams (published by Michael Joseph in 2021) imagines the voyage of the Rajah and the making of the quilt.

+George Sand refers to "toile de Perse à fond blanc" - Persian fabric on a white ground - in her novel Mauprat, set roughly in the 1750's.
+It indicates innocence and femininity.